thuanphamchezzi/skydeckai-code/README.md

 #### todo_write

-Replace the entire todo list for sequential execution workflow.
-Tasks are executed in array order, building upon previous work.
+Create or replace the complete todo list when no active todos exist.
+Triggered after `todo_read` returns empty or when starting new work.

 ```json
 {